2012 Florida State Seminoles football team: NC State

-Florida State Leads Series: 22 – 10

-Pregame Line: FSU −7.5, FSU −10 (Vegas odds)

 Following its trip to South Florida, Florida State traveled to Raleigh for their first ACC road game against the North Carolina State Wolfpack.
 Florida State shutout NC State 34–0 during the previous meeting in Tallahassee.
 The two schools have split their meetings over the past ten years, with Florida State winning five and N.C.
 State winning five and both teams have split the last two with N.C.
 State winning at home in 2010 and Florida State winning at home in 2011.

 Florida State lost to the North Carolina State Wolfpack, 17–16.
 Florida State dominated the first half of the game, building a 16–0 lead by halftime.
 The Seminoles scored first with a 49-yard field goal from kicker Dustin Hopkins which put FSU up by three in the first quarter.
 They followed that up in the second quarter with a 4-yard touchdown pass from EJ Manuel to Nick O'Leary to give them a ten-point lead.
 Two more field goals, of 45 and 20 yards respectively, extended that lead to sixteen.

 After controlling the first two quarters, the momentum shifted in the next two quarters as Florida State did not score in the second half.
 NC State scored their first points of the game with a 27-yard field goal.
 This was followed by a 24-yard touchdown pass from Mike Glennon to put the Wolfpack within six points.
 A subsequent drive by the Seminoles ended with a sack that put them out of field goal range.
 North Carolina State State blocked the punt and were able to score on a fourth down touchdown to give them the lead with just sixteen seconds remaining in the game.
 Florida State was unable to score on their next possession.
 The upset was the Seminoles' first loss of the season.

 E.J.
 Manuel led the team in passing with 218 yards and one touchdown; Chris Thompson led the team in rushing with 25 carries for 141 yards; Rashad Greene led the team in receiving with 6 receptions for 60 yards.
 Dustin Hopkins successfully attempted three field goals.
 Despite losing, the Seminoles outgained NC State with 343 yards of offense in the game, with 125 rushing yards and 218 passing yards while holding the Wolfpack to 325 total yards of offense.
 The loss brought Florida State's all-time record against the Wolfpack to 22–11.